 These limited appeal provisions to the Supreme Court are new.
 There was a right of appeal to the Supreme Court in the ADT Act (section 119 of the ADT Act) as of right "on a question of law" (but with leave on interlocutory and consent and costs decisions).
 Now, leave to appeal is required in all cases from NCAT's Appeal Panel and external appeals.

 Judicial review (as of right) is unaffected by these provisions.
-Part 59 of the Uniform Civil Procedure Rules 2005 would apply to such matters.
+Section 69 of the Supreme Court Act (NSW) 1970 and Part 59 of the Uniform Civil Procedure Rules 2005 would apply to such matters.

 The Division Schedules